prasad-kmd/vms/sys_info.md

 I wanted to implement this system as I mentioned before with as required with considerable source code files.
 - Design a system using PHP,HTML,CSS(Bootstrap) and JS. for me i installed wampserver for local deployment.
 - also implement signin/up mechanism where users can login or register. admins also should register as a user then his role can be changed in database.

+Role-Based Functionalities in the Vendor Management System The VMS is designed to manage vendor relationships, product catalogs, and purchase orders in a manufacturing company.
+Users and Admins will interact with these entities, but their permissions differ to ensure security, accountability, and operational efficiency.
+Below is a breakdown of what each role can do, considering the system’s goals of organization and efficiency.
+### Users (Role: 'User') Regular users, such as procurement staff or team members, are typically responsible for operational tasks like placing orders and viewing data.
+Their permissions are restricted to prevent unauthorized changes to critical data.

+1. View Vendor Information:

+Access a list of vendors with details like Name, ContactInfo, and Email.
+Search or filter vendors by name or other criteria.
+Example: A user can check contact details to reach out to a vendor for inquiries.

+2. View Products Supplied by Vendors:

+View the product catalog, including ProductID, Name, Price, and associated VendorID.
+Filter products by vendor or price range to identify suitable items.
+Example: A user can see all products supplied by “ABC Supplies” to plan a purchase.

+3. Place New Purchase Orders:

+Create a new purchase order by selecting a vendor and products from their catalog.
+Input quantities, calculate the TotalAmount based on product prices, and set the OrderDate (typically the current date).
+View their own submitted orders but cannot modify or delete them once confirmed.
+Example: A user places an order for 10 units of “Widget A” from a vendor, generating a new PurchaseOrderID.

+4. Track Purchase Orders:

+View a list of purchase orders they created, including PurchaseOrderID, VendorID, OrderDate, and TotalAmount.
+Filter orders by date or vendor to monitor order status (e.g., pending, fulfilled).
+Example: A user checks the status of all orders placed in the last month.

+5. Profile Management:

+View and update their own profile details (e.g., Email, but not Username or Role).
+Change their password securely.
+Example: A user updates their email address for notifications.

+6. Restrictions for Users:

+Cannot add, edit, or delete vendors or products.
+Cannot modify or delete purchase orders created by others or after confirmation.
+Cannot view or manage user accounts (e.g., no access to the Users table except their own record).
+Limited to read-only access for most data outside their direct responsibilities.

+### Admins (Role: 'Admin') Admins, such as procurement managers or system administrators, have full control over the system to manage data, users, and configurations.
+Their permissions include all User capabilities plus additional administrative functions.

+1. All User Permissions:

+Admins can perform all actions available to Users, such as viewing vendors, products, and purchase orders, placing orders, and tracking them.
+Example: An admin can place a purchase order or view products from a specific vendor, just like a User.

+2. Manage Vendors:

+Create: Add new vendors with details like Name, ContactInfo, and Email.
+Update: Modify existing vendor information (e.g., update contact details).
+Delete: Remove vendors, but only if no products or purchase orders are linked (due to foreign key constraints with ON DELETE RESTRICT).
+Example: An admin adds a new vendor, “XYZ Corp,” with their email and phone number.

+3. Manage Products:

+Create: Add new products to the catalog, specifying Name, Price, and VendorID.
+Update: Modify product details, such as updating the price of an existing product.
+Delete: Remove products, but only if not linked to any purchase orders (if you extend the schema to track order items).
+Example: An admin updates the price of “Widget A” to reflect a supplier’s new pricing.

+4. Manage Purchase Orders:

+View all purchase orders, regardless of who created them.
+Update order details, such as correcting the TotalAmount or changing the status (if status tracking is implemented).
+Delete or cancel orders, subject to business rules (e.g., only pending orders).
+Approve or reject orders if an approval workflow is implemented.
+Example: An admin cancels an erroneous order placed by a user.

+5. User Management:

+Create: Add new users (sign-up functionality for new staff, setting Username, Email, Password, and Role).
+Update: Modify user details, including changing their Role (e.g., promote a User to Admin).
+Delete: Remove user accounts, ensuring no critical dependencies exist.
+Reset Passwords: Facilitate password resets for users (e.g., via email or manual reset).
+Example: An admin creates an account for a new procurement team member with the User role.

+6. System-Wide Reporting and Analytics:

+Generate reports, such as total spend per vendor, top products by order volume, or order trends over time.
+Export data (e.g., CSV files) for external analysis.
+Example: An admin generates a report showing all purchase orders for a specific vendor in 2025.

+7. System Configuration:

+Configure system settings, such as email templates for vendor notifications or order status options (if implemented).
+Manage database backups or other administrative tasks in phpMyAdmin.
+Example: An admin sets up automated email notifications for new purchase orders.

+8. Additional Admin Powers:

+Full access to all data in the Vendors, Products, PurchaseOrders, and Users tables.
+Ability to override restrictions, such as editing locked orders or accessing restricted reports.
+Responsibility for ensuring data integrity and system security.